-Strong growth in student numbers over the past few years at Wittenborg University of Applied Sciences in Apeldoorn has now led to the university investing for the first time in student accommodation.
+Strong growth in student numbers over the past few years at WUAS in Apeldoorn has now led to the university investing for the first time in student accommodation.

 Wittenborg is finalising the purchase of 5 apartments in the south of Apeldoorn - about 3km from its campus at 500 Laan van de Menserechten - which will be renovated and ready to move in to by this autumn.
 The sale is being realised in cooperation with Rabobank.